Paint Township, Clarion County, Pennsylvania

 Paint Township is a township in Clarion County, Pennsylvania, United States.
-The population was 1,638 at the 2020 census, a decrease from the figure of 1,699 tabulated in 2010.
+The population was 1,645 at the 2020 census, a decrease from the figure of 1,699 tabulated in 2010.

 Geography

 Paint Township is bordered to the southeast by the Clarion River and its tributary, Toby Creek.
-Its western side contains the unincorporated community of Marianne, and the borough of Clarion, the county seat, is one mile to the southeast.
+Its western side contains part of the census-designated place of Marianne, and the borough of Clarion, the county seat, is one mile to the southeast.
 According to the United States Census Bureau, the township has a total area of 53.6 sqkm, of which 52.7 sqkm is land and 0.9 sqkm, or 1.71%, is water.